AlikornSause/little-kernel-port/README.md

 <h1>Qin f21 Pro little kernel bootloader port</h1>

+<h4>To build, install the needed stuff in dependencies.txt
+and use the run.sh or runclean.sh scripts</h4>

 - changed the dtb header to one extractedfrom an original lk dump.
 - done some work on the lcm driver usingthe kernel replacement attempt as help.
 - started using a "register marker" to see where the lk crashed.